Diego81/omnicontacts/README.md

 gem "omnicontacts"
 ```

-As for OmniAuth, there is a Builder facilitating the usage of multiple contacts importer.
+As for OmniAuth, there is a Builder facilitating the usage of multiple contacts importers.
 In the case of a Rails application, the following code could be placed at `config/initializers/omnicontacts.rb`:

 ```ruby
 require "omnicontacts"